 Waking up frequently during the night or feeling excessively sleepy during the day are signs that you may have a serious sleeping disorder known as sleep apnea.
-Sleep apnea expert Cecil Yeung, MD, of Houston Sinus Surgery, can help prevent your condition from creating complications such as depression and heart disease.
+Sleep apnea expert Cecil Yeung, MD and Marcus Hershey, MD of Houston Sinus Surgery, can help prevent your condition from creating complications such as depression and heart disease.
 If you suspect that you or a loved one has sleep apnea and you live in the Houston area, call the friendly staff at Houston Sinus Surgery.
 You can also book your appointment online.

 Sleep apnea is a serious sleeping disorder that causes you to stop breathing while you sleep.
 The pauses, referred to as apneas, may last just a few seconds but can extend for minutes.
 The apneas deprive your body of oxygen and prevent you from getting fully restorative sleep.
 You may have as many as 30 apneas in an hour.